arunasurya/academy/bisqoverview.md

-# A comprehensive overview of Bisq
+# An overview of Bisq

 ## Introduction
 If you are into cryptocurrencies, you may be interested in Bisq, a decentralized exchange that enables you to trade bitcoin for fiat currencies and other cryptocurrencies.
 In this post, I will give you an overview of Bisq, including the Bisq app, the Bisq network and its participants.
 I will also introduce the concept of the Bisq DAO, a decentralized way of governance and decision-making.